ns-rse/git-collaboration/.github/ISSUE_TEMPLATE/schedule_emails.md

 ## Emails

 The following table details the emails that need scheduling.
-There are parameterised `.Rmd` templates in the `emails/` directory which should be used to generate the contents of these emails in HTML which can then be copy and pasted.
+There are parameterised `.Rmd` templates in the `.emails/` directory which should be used to generate the contents of these emails in HTML which can then be copy and pasted.

+**NB** directory name is prefixed with `.` to prevent it being built as part of the website.

 | Schedule        | File                        | Description                                                                                                    |
 |:----------------|:----------------------------|:---------------------------------------------------------------------------------------------------------------|